 Which iPhones Have MagSafe?
-A Complete Guide…
+A Complete Guide… [2024 Edition]

 And you’ll need to cough up for Apple’s $19 power adapter to max out MagSafe’s 15W charging speeds.

-The iPhone 12 was MagSafe’s first proper rodeo, however, so its speeds could (and probably will) improve with each new iteration of the iPhone, meaning the iPhone 13 might support 20W or 30W MagSafe charging.
+The iPhone 12 was MagSafe’s first proper rodeo, however, so its speeds could (and probably will) improve with each new iteration of the iPhone.

-I say, might, because nothing is officially known about Apple’s iPhone 13 just yet – other than all these juicy rumors.
+I say, might, because nothing is officially known about Apple’s iPhone 16 just yet.